-- Begin with a fully pressurized arm.
+- 1. Begin with a fully pressurized arm.
 See procedure A under General Instructions for Use. - Select the appropriate intravenous infusion needles or butterfly included.
-Nasco recommends small gauge needles (20- to 25-gauge). - 3.
-Make sure the arm is palm down and the clamps on both fluid supply bags are closed. - 4.
+Nasco recommends small gauge needles 20-25 gauge. - 3.
+Make sure the arm is palm down and the clamps on Bags A and B are closed. - 4.
 Simulate cleansing the injection site with distilled water. - 5.
 Insert the IV needle or butterfly into a vein.
-Flashback will indicate proper insertion.
-(See Figure 8.) - 6.
-Attach the needle or butterfly to the tubing from the infusion solution (not supplied) or a third fluid supply bag (sold separately) with the latex adapter if needed.
-(See Figure 9.) - 7.
-Open the clamp on the resting fluid supply bag.
+Flashback will indicate proper insertion. - 6.
+Attach the needle or butterfly to the tubing from the infusion solution (not supplied) or fluid supply bag C (sold separately) with the latex adapter if needed.
+(See Figure 7 and inset.) - 7.
+Open the clamps on fluid supply bag B.

-Open the clamp on the infusion solution or the third fluid supply bag.
-Proof of proper procedure will be evidenced by the flow of fluid from the infusion solution or the third fluid supply bag.
-(See Figure 10.)
+8. Open the clamp on the infusion solution or fluid supply bag C. Proof of proper procedure will be evidenced by the flow of fluid from the infusion solution or fluid supply bag C. (See Figure 8.)